 iTerm2 with oh-my-zsh is my goto environment for doing anything on the command line.
-The tool allows infinite amounts of customization.
 Recently they announced a feature called the status bar.
 You can check out the feature here.
 It lets you display nifty information like current CPU/Network/Mem Utilization.
 What is really cool though, is that you can take it a step further.
 You can customize it to display your current kubernetes context or even your current AWS Profile.
-This got me thinking, I wonder if I could display my current Blood Glucose there?
+This got me thinking, I wonder if I could display my current Blood Glucose inline on my terminal?

 So the question is, how can I display my current blood glucose on my terminal.

 Wait, Blood Glucose, what is that?